A rapid, non-invasive, point of care liver examination.

 - CAP calculated and expressed as a median over minimum 10 measurements

 - CAP is expressed in decibel per meter (db/m)

 Different FibroScan Probes for Different Patient Types

-To optimize measurement accuracy and consistency, FibroScan offers a range of probe models which match the measurement area of most patient morphology.
-By adjusting the measurement area relative to the distance of the liver below the skins surface, a consistent three cubic centimeters explored volume can be maintained.
+To optimize measurement accuracy and consistency, FibroScan offers a range of probe models that match the measurement area of most patient morphology.
+By adjusting the measurement area relative to the distance of the liver below the surface of the skin, a consistent three cubic centimeters explored volume can be maintained.